andizimmerer/.dotfiles/README.md

-# Backup & Sync of .dotfiles
+# Backup & Sync of .dotfiles with git-trickery

 This rougly follows the descriptions:
  * <https://www.atlassian.com/git/tutorials/dotfiles>